 This vegan gluten-free superfood muffin is perfect for breakfast.
-This blueberry muffin recipe is pretty special because I mix in cranberries and raspberries.
-It’s dairy-free, egg-free, and gluten-free but full of delicious nutrient-dense flavor.
+This blueberry muffin recipe is pretty special, because I mix in cranberries and raspberries.
+It’s dairy-free, egg-free, and gluten-free, but full of delicious nutrient-dense flavor.
 If you have little ones, your kids will enjoy this blueberry superfood muffin, and not even question the health factor of it.
 But, it is full of good for you ingredients, from healthy fats, superfood berries, and apples.
 Even if you are not on a gluten-free diet, you will enjoy this superfood berry muffin.
 There are so many amazing health benefits for this healthy blueberry muffin, and I share them below.

 The berries provide anthocyanin, an antioxidant that gives the berries their rich vibrant color.
 Anthocyanin has been shown to reduce inflammation and help decrease arthritis symptoms.
-Quercetin from the apples helps those suffering from seasonal allergies, but also is a powerful antioxidant that also decreases inflammation within the body.
-These superfood muffins are loaded with fiber, not only from the flax and chia seeds, but also from the oat flour.
+Quercetin from the apples helps those suffering from seasonal allergies, but is also a powerful antioxidant that also decreases inflammation within the body.
+These super food muffins are loaded with fiber, not only from the flax and chia seeds, but also from the oat flour.
 Fiber not only helps lower cholesterol, but also helps weight loss due to the fullness factor.

 These superfood muffins will fuel you for the morning.
 You will notice an energy surge from all the delicious nutrient-rich ingredients.
 No more mid-morning crashes.

-Recipe Key Nutrients:
+Recipe Key Nutrients

 Fiber | Quercetin | Anthocyananin | Vitamin C | Folate